WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Nebraska/WaterAllocation/ReadME.md

 #### Operation and Steps:
 - Read the input file and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE WaterSources* specific columns.
 - Assign state agency info to the *WaDE WaterSources* specific columns.
-See *ID_Allocation Schema Mapping to WaDE_QA* for specific details.
+See *NE_Allocation Schema Mapping to WaDE_QA.xlsx* for specific details.
 Items of note are as follows...
     - *WaterSourceName* = **SourceName**, Unspecified if not given.
 - Consolidate output dataframe into water source specific information only by dropping duplicate entries, drop by WaDE specific *WaterSourceName* field.
 - Assign water source UUID identifier to each (unique) row.